 - Current and planned TDA surveys, and their data analysis needs

 - Impact of TDA follow-up observation needs, particularly spectroscopy

 - Providing prompt access to TDA data for newly discovered objects and phenomena

 - Providing access to longer-term TDA data, particularly photographic observations

 - Integration of time-domain data into virtual observatory projects

-Chair: The chair is elected by the Executive Committee from among the Committee members but subject to acceptance by the AAS Council.
+Chair: The chair is elected by the Executive Committee from among the Committee members but subject to acceptance by the AAS Board of Trustees.
 The Chair’s term is three years.

 Charge: The WGTDA is charged with encouraging and promoting activities and cooperation in areas that relate to time-domain astronomy.
 Those include the scientific application of time-domain data and its integration with other information, such as observations in different wavelength domains, in order to enhance effective astrophysical research.
 The WGTDA also concerns itself with the preservation of, and access to, archived photographic TDA data.
 It organizes and sponsors meetings, workshops, and conference sessions on TDA and associated topics, and it promotes interaction between the Society, as well as its individual members, and those national and international organizations and groups having similar interests.
 Given the present and projected rapid increase in TDA data and analyses, and its impact on current and planned facilities, the WGTDA is active in prioritizing needs and resources including for Decadal Survey planning.